tensorflow/community/rfcs/20190509-keras-saved-model.md

 - `_variables`: List of all variables owned by this object (and not sublayers)
 - `__call__`: Returns the outputs of the call function.
 - `call_and_return_conditional_losses`: Returns the outputs of the call function, as well as a list input-dependent losses (does not include the activity regularizer loss).
+- `call_and_return_all_conditional_losses`: A function that calls the model and returns returns outputs and returns all input-dependent losses.
+Unlike `call_and_return_conditional_losses`, the losses returned in this function includes the activity regularizer and any compiled losses.
 - `activity_regularizer_fn`: Activity regularization function
 - `compile_loss_functions`: List of loss functions added during `model.compile`.
 - `compile_metrics`: List of metric objects added during `model.compile`.